Bradley Roby

-Bradley Roby (born May 1, 1992) is an American football cornerback for the New Orleans Saints of the National Football League (NFL).
-He was drafted by the Denver Broncos in the first round of the 2014 NFL Draft.
-He played college football at Ohio State.
-He has also played for the Houston Texans.
+Bradley Roby (born May 1, 1992) is an American professional football cornerback.
+He was selected by the Denver Broncos in the first round of the 2014 NFL draft.
+He played college football for the Ohio State Buckeyes.
+He has also played for the Houston Texans and the New Orleans Saints.

-Early years
+Early life

 A native of Suwanee, Georgia, Roby attended Peachtree Ridge High School, where he was an All-State receiver and defensive back for the Lions program.
 He recorded 42 tackles and six interceptions along with 29 receptions for 526 yards as a senior.
 He scored 11 touchdowns: five on receptions, two on punt returns and one each via a rush and kick, interception and a fumble return.
 He was a four-time school scholar-athlete.
 He was also a standout basketball player.

 In addition to football, Roby was on the school's track & field team.
 He won the 100 meters at the 2009 Region 7 AAAAA Championships, with a career-best time of 10.72 seconds, and also finished third in the 200 meters with a career-best time of 22.49 seconds.
 He also competed in long jump.

 Regarded as a three-star recruit by ESPN.com, Roby was listed as the No. 42 athlete in the nation in 2010.
 Roby initially planned to sign his national letter of intent to play wide receiver at Vanderbilt, but later decided to change his mind after receiving interest from Ohio State to play defensive back.

 College career

 Roby attended Ohio State University from 2010 to 2013.
 After redshirting the 2010 season as a true freshman, Roby stepped up and started all 13 games at cornerback in 2011.
 He was tied for the team lead with three interceptions and also recorded 47 tackles.
 In 2012, Roby was the only defensive player in the nation in 2012 to score touchdowns three different ways (recovered a fumbled punt in the end zone vs. Miami; he recovered a blocked punt in the end zone vs. Indiana; and he intercepted a pass vs. Nebraska and returned it for a touchdown).
-He was named a second-team All-American by the Associated Press, and first-team All-Big Ten while leading the nation in passes defended with 19.
+He was named a second-team All-American by the Associated Press, and first-team All-Big Ten Conference while leading the nation in passes defended with 19.
 He added 63 tackles and two interceptions.
 In 2013, he was named first-team All-Big Ten after recording 69 tackles, 16 passes defended (T3rd in the Big Ten), three interceptions and two blocked punts.

-On November 20, 2013, Ohio State head coach Urban Meyer announced that Roby would be leaving school early to enter the 2014 NFL Draft.
+On November 20, 2013, Ohio State head coach Urban Meyer announced that Roby would be leaving school early to enter the 2014 NFL draft.